zwiehoo/java-katas-trophy/README.md

 ## Kata02 - Multiples of 3 and 5

+Simple kata for end of the day cool down, taken from Project Euler:

 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.

 Find the sum of all the multiples of 3 or 5 below 1000.